jafarmanx/kids-dev-directory/resources/lovevery/by-age/11-12-months/walking.md

-# Walking: A Guide for 13-15 Months
+# Walking: A Guide for 11-12 Months

 ## When do babies start walking?

-Most babies start walking between 13 and 15 months old.
-Some may start earlier, and some may take a little longer.
-Every baby is different.
+Most babies start walking between 11 and 13 months old.
+At this age, they have the strength and coordination to take their first steps.

 ## How to Encourage Walking